anthony-benavente/agora-site-back-end/README.md

 Agora Site Back-End
 ===

-This project is a RESTful web API that is used to store information on
+This project is a RESTful web API that is used to hold information displayed on the agora website per user.